Sections of this article:

 Not having any background in the world of watches can be seen as one of the main advantages which allowed me to create very unique UnconstrainedTime watches.

-My watch creations are not really pushing the boundaries of existing watch design, they are approaching the whole concept from a very different angle.
-I can be seen as an artist who is creating artworks that also tell the time, rather than a watchmaker influenced by other fields.
+My watch creations are not really pushing the boundaries of existing watch design, they are approaching the whole concept from a very different angle, resulting in more of a new starting-point than an extension of a tradition.
+I can be seen as an artist who is creating artworks that also tell the time, rather than a watchmaker with some influence from other fields.

 I guess just from looking at them, it is obvious that there is something very different about the whole conceptual basis of my watch creations . . . now you know why!